 A community property asset includes the money earned by either spouse during marriage and all property bought with those earnings.
 Any community property assets are owned equally by husband and wife.
 Likewise, community property debts incurred during marriage are generally debts of the couple.
 There are many Community property assets often overlooked or not considered during the divorce process.

-Read more about dividing martial property by clicking here: Financial Disclosures
+Read more about dividing marital property by clicking here: Financial Disclosures

 Pension & Retirement Plans